Evan Mecham: Early life and business career

 Evan Mecham was born to parents who were members of the Church of Jesus Christ of Latter-day Saints in Mountain Home, Utah, and raised on his family's farm.
-The youngest of five boys, with one younger sister, he graduated as salutatorian from Altamont High School in 1942 and enrolled in Utah State Agricultural College (now Utah State University) on an agricultural scholarship.
+The youngest of five boys, with one younger sister, he graduated as salutatorian from Altamont High School in 1942 and enrolled in Utah State Agricultural College on an agricultural scholarship.
 Mecham left college and joined the U.S. Army Air Corps in January 1943.
 He was trained as a P-38 Lightning fighter pilot before being transferred to England, where he flew P-51 Mustangs.
 Mecham was shot down on March 7, 1945, while flying escort on a photo reconnaissance mission and was held as a prisoner of war for 22 days.
 Mecham returned to the United States after recovering from injuries sustained in the lead-up to his capture, and received an Air Medal and Purple Heart for his service.
 Mecham married Florence Lambert in May 1945 and was discharged in December of the same year.
 Together, the couple raised seven children: Suzanne, Dennis, Christine, Eric, Teresa, Kyle and Lance.

-Mecham was an active member of The Church of Jesus Christ of Latter-day Saints.
+Mecham was an active member of the Church of Jesus Christ of Latter-day Saints.
 He taught Sunday school and served as a bishop in the LDS church from 1957 to 1961.
 Part of his faith was that God would guide his actions and provide him the strength needed to endure.
 These beliefs were in part demonstrated during his time as governor when one staff member reported hearing a conversation in Mecham's office before entering the room to find the Governor alone.
 Another staff member, Donna Carlson, reported that Mecham believed he had obtained office by divine right and was thus not overly concerned about the feelings of others.